tiles2hex¶

-tiles2hex groups pixels into nonoverlapping hexagons for spot level analysis.
+tiles2hex groups tiled point data into nonoverlapping spatial units for spot level analysis.

+For 2D input it creates hexagons.
+For 3D input it creates body-centered cubic (BCC) lattice cells with roughly equal volume.
 The input is the tiled data created by pts2tiles.
-The output is a plain tab-delimited text file, each line representing one hexagon intended for internal use.
-It also writes metadata to a json file.
+The output is a plain tab-delimited text file, each line representing one unit intended for internal use.
+It also writes metadata to a json file and a count histogram file.

 --icol-x 0 --icol-y 1 --icol-feature 2 --icol-int 3 \